NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_ultralytics.md

 !!!
 Note

     Visit the [Export page](https://docs.ultralytics.com/modes/export) to access additional arguments when exporting models to different model formats.
 Note that the default arguments require inference using fixed image dimensions when `dynamic=False`.
+To change the input source for inference, please refer to [Model Prediction](https://docs.ultralytics.com/modes/predict/#inference-sources) page.

 ## Further reading